jinilover/type-safe-ws/README.md

 ## Setup environment

 ### Install PostgreSql
-For the requirement in compiling the code using PostgreSql-simple, `brew install postgresql` for mac
+For the requirement in compiling the code using PostgreSql-simple, it has to install `libpq-dev`.
+It is because `pg_config` program is required, http://www.lambda-land.com/posts/2017-11-16-postgresql-simple

 ### Install PostgreSql db docker container
 `docker pull postgres:latest`

-`docker run --name type-safe-ws-db -p 5445:5432 -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=password -d postgres`
+`docker run --name type-safe-ws-db -p 5432:5432 -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=password -d postgres`

 ### Build and start the application
 `stack build`